Capacitor test Kit ORDER Parts Index Tattoo Supplies Index ©2006UnimaxNYC

 Those little electrons flow out the negative(-) and back into the positive(+).
 The direction of the electricity is from the negative to the positive in that direction.

-It is important that you orient your clip cord so that the electricity will flow in the direction of the arrow.
+It is important that you orient your clip cord so that the electricity will flow in the direction of the arrow for polarize capacitors.
 But after your clip cord gets all twisted how can you tell which is which.

 Hook up your machine and run it keeping your finger on the capacitor.

-If it starts to heat up switch your clip cord around and mark it so that you know which way it should go.
+If it starts to heat up switch your clip cord around and mark the clip cord so that you know which way it should go.

 We have both Polarized and Non-Polarized Capacitors in stock and can fit your new machine with any size or type of capacitor.